 CLEVELAND, Ohio – Denison women's soccer named eight players to the All-North Coast Athletic Conference teams on Wednesday morning, led by three first-team honorees and senior Maggie Armstrong as the NCAC's Midfielder of the Year.
-The last time the Big Red landed eight all-conference players was in 2013 when DU posted an overall record of 9-7-3.
+The last time the Big Red landed eight all-conference players was in 2013.

 Earning her second Midfielder of the Year award during her career (2016), Armstrong led all conference midfielders in 2018 with nine goals and a career-high six assists, turning in 1.41 points per game for the Big Red.
 Also collecting All-NCAC first-team honors for the third-straight season, the four-time all-conference selection tallied a career-best five game-winning goals, good for second in the NCAC.
 The Wilmette, Ill. native finished her time in Granville with 28 career goals, 13 assists in 75 total matches played.